deanpemberton/music/adding_tunes.md

     abc: |

     ---

-  We'll work through an example using a tune called **Silver Spear**.
+We'll work through an example using a tune called **Silver Spear** sourced from Wellington.

 Our first action is to load **silver-spear.mp3** to the **mp3** directory.
 You can test that using the URL: